Alistair-Russell/Research-Methods/README.md

 - Pandas

 Learn now
-- List Comprehension (saves a LOT of your time and effort, very easy to read)
+- List Comprehension (saves a LOT of time and effort, makes code very readable)
 - Classes and Object Oriented Programming (not covered in bus721, great for portfolio rebalancing)
 - More numpy
 - More pandas